-For fuzzy matching our system currently uses Damerau-Levenshtein algorithm [57], and it slows down proportion to of lengths of compared strings (O(N*M) in big O notation where N and M are lengths of the strings)).
-We have already implemented Damerau-Levenshtein algorithm in compiled computer language [58].
-We consider to further and implement the algorithm in assembly language to take advantage of MMX/SSE instructions of Intel processors [59] and to do several arithmetic operations in parallel during one processing cycle. nother approach to increase speed generalized suffix tree algorithm proportional to the length of name strings (O(N) in big O notation) [60].
-We will investigate different options and pick most .
+For fuzzy matching, our system currently uses Damerau-Levenshtein algorithm [57], and it slows down in proportion to the product of the lengths of compared strings (O(N*M) in big O notation where N and M are lengths of the strings)).
+We have already implemented the Damerau-Levenshtein algorithm in compiled computer language [58].
+We consider to go further and implement the algorithm in assembly language to take advantage of MMX/SSE instructions of Intel processors [59] and to do several arithmetic operations in parallel during one processing cycle.
+Another approach that we will explore to increase speed is to use a generalized suffix tree algorithm in which performance is proportional to the length of name strings (O(N) in big O notation) [60].
+We will investigate different options and pick one or more that are most effective.

 Quality.
-Our parsing algorithm [45] continues to evolve constantly based on feedback from the user base as well as annual two week long concentrated improvement .
-The parsing library is currently at its third major version, and fifth year of development.
-We continue further improvement of the library.
-Quality of resolution and reconciliation depends heavily on amount of data available.
+Our parsing algorithm [45] continues to evolve constantly based on feedback from the user base as well as annual two week long concentrated improvement hackathon.
+The parsing library is currently at its third major version, and in its fifth year of development.
+We will continue further improvement of the library.
+Quality of resolution and reconciliation depends heavily on the amount of data available.
 Currently we operate with approximately 22 million name strings.
 Adding new data sources will help to resolve more names and with better accuracy.
-The Taxonomic Clearing House project, which is submitted through Arizona State University, plans to develop repository for from various data sources. delegate name harvesting to them if they are funded.
-Original names (protolog) and synonymy information, connection to literature will be added Global Names Usage Bank (GNUB) [3].
-There are already 500 000 protologs in GNUB and the number will grow further additional funding.
-Both projects significantly enhance quality of resolution in our service.
-Abbreviated names (like H. sapiens) are very common in literature and are hard to reconcile. several same initial lette are present in e will reconcile them by searching for species epithets first and developing statistics for the best generic match for the binomen.
-The reconciliation scoring system we have developed depends on a matching type for the canonical form, matching of authors, and the context of a name. is the common clade in a hierarchy to which at least 80% of submitted names belong.
-For example vascular plants, context will allow our algorithm to resolve homonyms with a reasonable level of confidence.
-We will scoring taking account if a name is a known homonym, an ambiguous name (like Cancer or Acacia), if it is mentioned in curated, or uncurated data sources, how many data sources have the name.
+The Taxonomic Clearing House sister project, which is submitted through Arizona State University, plans to develop repository for taxonomies from various data sources.
+The GN project will delegate name and synonymy harvesting to them if they are funded.
+Original names (protolog) and synonymy information, connection to literature will be added to the Global Names Usage Bank (GNUB) [3].
+There are already 500 000 protologs in GNUB and the number will grow further with additional funding.
+Both projects will significantly enhance quality of resolution in our service.
+Abbreviated names (like H. sapiens) are very common in the scientific literature and are hard to reconcile.
+We will address the problem that arises when several binomina in which the genus name starts with the same initial letter are present in the same source.
+We will reconcile them by searching for species epithets first and developing statistics for the best generic match for the binomen.
+The reconciliation scoring system that we have developed depends on a matching type for the canonical form, matching of authors, and the taxonomic context of a name.
+Taxonomic context is the common clade in a hierarchy to which at least 80% of submitted names belong.
+For example, if most names in a source are of vascular plants, context will allow our algorithm to resolve homonyms with a reasonable level of confidence.
+We will improve the scoring by taking account if a name is a known homonym, an ambiguous name (like Cancer or Acacia), if it is mentioned in curated, or uncurated data sources, how many data sources have the name.
+The largest compilation of homonyms with an estimated of over 95% of them is IRMNG produced by CSIRO in Australia[49].
 We plan to create a classifier based on naïve Bayes algorithm, to decide if name should be considered “real”.